A script language of time-sharing scheduling coroutine in single thread

 fi

-Actually it just a combination of mode B and mode A. The last if statement is ONE statement, so we can omit curly brackets.
+Actually it just a combination of mode B and mode A. The last if is a single statement, so we can omit curly brackets.

 e.g.